 This blog is to introduce latest development and research of acupuncture and offer a chance of awareness of more treatment options for your condition.
 The blog is for information purpose only.

-- My specialised areas include fertility for women and men, facial rejuvenation, acne, various pain conditions, chronic fatigue and hormone regulation with acupuncture treatment.
+- My specialised areas include fertility, facial rejuvenation, acne, vulvodynia, various pain conditions, chronic fatigue, neurological conditions, digestive problems

-Practice contact for appointments and address
+Practice contact for appointments and addresses

-Kensington: for appointments (Mondays, Fridays, Saturdays, and Thursdays) at Anamaya center Kensington please call at 02030110355 or email at email@example.com
+Kensington: for appointments at Anamaya center Kensington (Mondays, Tuesdays, Thursdays, Fridays, Saturdays) please call at 02030110355 or email at email@example.com

 Address: 1 Adam and Eve Mews, Kensington, London W8 6UG

-2 min walk from High Street Kensington underground stationMy background: I became a qualified medical doctor 25 years ago in Western medicine 20 years ago in China and was well trained in Western medicine together with Chinese medicine in the best Medical University in Beijing, China.
-Also I was trained with Dr Zheren Xuan--famous orthopedics expert and founder of soft tissue surgery in China.
-I am dedicated to treat patients with acupuncture and am recognized as one of the world leading acupuncture specialists.
+2 min walk from High Street Kensington underground stationHarley Street: for appointments at Harley Street (Wednesdays) please call ALO clinic at 02076368845 or email at firstname.lastname@example.orgAddressSuite 3 Harmont House20 Harley Street, London W1G 9PH5 min walk from Oxford Circus underground stationMy background: I became a qualified medical doctor 25 years ago in Western medicine in China and was well trained in Western medicine together with Chinese medicine in the best Medical University in Beijing, China.
+Particularly I was trained with Dr Zheren Xuan--famous orthopedics expert and founder of soft tissue surgery in China.
+Furthermore I had training in dermatology and oral and maxilofacial surgery in China.
+Also I had training in fertility and had research experiences in uterine smooth muscles and blood vessels in China and the UK.
+I am dedicated to treat patients with acupuncture and am recognised as one of the world leading acupuncture specialists.